Alcohol

 Support to be a healthy weight is a key priority for Gloucestershire’s Health and Wellbeing Board and the Integrated Care System (ICS).

-The recent National Children Measurement Programme (NCMP) data for Gloucestershire shows that 1 in 10 children (10%) are living with obesity by the time they start school.
+The 2018 National Children Measurement Programme (NCMP) data for Gloucestershire showed that 1 in 10 children (10%) were living with obesity by the time they start school.
 This figure is higher than the average for England (9.5%).

-By Year 6, 17.8% of children are living with obesity.
+By Year 6, 17.8% of children were living with obesity.
 This figure is lower than the average for England (20.1%).

 Whilst there have been some year on year fluctuations for both year groups since data collection began, overall we’ve not seen a reduction.